How to Zero Your Energy Bills

 A few years ago we purchased a plug-in hybrid which has both a petrol and electric motor.
 But unlike a conventional hybrid which you may be familiar with, it can run exclusively on electricity for up to around 40km distance.
 This takes care of about half of our driving - we re-charge at home between short trips.
 On longer journeys the petrol motor kicks in.
 Our small amount of petrol usage is more than offset by our negative electricity bill (see next point).

 Want more tips?
-See my blog post on the causes and solutions to climate change in Australia.
+See my blog post on climate change in Australia.

 The final step was to replace an old solar system on our roof with 10kW of PV panels.
 It's important to note this is deliberately way more than we actually need.